haskell-mafia/zodiac/doc/request-signing.md

    when none existed and removing a request payload entirely.
  - Modify any of the headers Alice has signed without removing them from the list of signed headers.
- - Cause a message sent once by Alice to be received two or more times by Bob.
+ - Cause a message sent once by Alice to be received by Bob outside the timing window Alice specified when making the request.

 # Things which should be done by the transport security layer (TLS)